vpenso/scripts/docs/python.md

 for _ in (Human('alice',25),Human('bob',31)):
     # call the method of an object
     print(_.who())
-    # pass an object to a class method
+    # pass an object to a method
     print(Human.who(_))
 ```